MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 6. To view or edit the layout that the email text is based on, select the layout on the **Custom Report Layouts** page, and then choose the **Export Layout** action.
 If you customize the layout, use the **Import Layout** action to upload the new layout.
     > [!NOTE]
     > To customize a standard report layout, such as 1306, you must make a copy of the report. [!INCLUDE [prod_short](includes/prod_short.md)] will help you create a copy when you import a custom layout for a standard report.
 The name of your new custom report layout will be prefixed with "Copy of."
-7. If you want to let customers use a payment service, such as PayPal, you'll need to set up the service.
+7. If you want to let customers use a payment service, such as PayPal, you have to set up the service.
 Afterward, the PayPal information and link are inserted in the email text.
 For more information, see [Enable Customer Payments Through PayPal](sales-how-enable-payment-service-extensions.md).
 8. Choose the **OK** button.

-Now, when you choose, for example, the **Send** action on the **Posted Sales Invoice** page, the email body will contain the document information of report 1306 preceded by styled standard text according to the report layout that you selected in step 5.
+Now, when you choose, for example, the **Send** action on the **Posted Sales Invoice** page, the email body contains the document information of report 1306 preceded by styled standard text according to the report layout that you selected in step 5.

 ## Use a substitute sender address on outbound email messages